Neuroscience/Neurobiology as a Career

 - Mathematical and Concept Understanding: The ability to recognize patterns among concepts, ideas and mathematical arrangements.

-Pros and Cons of a Career as a Neuroscientist
+Pros and Cons of Career as a Neuroscientist